mullholland/ansible-role-timezone/README.md

     - role: "mullholland.timezone"
 ```

-The machine needs to be prepared in CI this is done using `molecule/default/prepare.yml`:
+The machine needs to be prepared.
+In CI this is done using [`molecule/default/prepare.yml`](https://github.com/mullholland/ansible-role-timezone/blob/master/molecule/default/prepare.yml):

 ```yaml
 ---
 - name: Prepare